-Kaiser Permanente Panorama City Medical Center Area provides grants to local nonprofit health and human service organizations that address these needs among vulnerable populations:
+Kaiser Permanente Panorama City & Antelope Valley Medical Center Areas provide grants to local nonprofit health and human service organizations that address one or more of the following needs among vulnerable populations.

-- Focus on providing access to health insurance and primary health care services, including specialty care, vision, dental, and mental health for uninsured and underinsured individuals.
+Focus on providing access to health insurance and primary health care services, including prenatal care, specialty care, dental, and mental health for uninsured and underinsured individuals.

-- Focus on improving education, prevention, early detection, and treatment of chronic diseases with an emphasis on heart disease, diabetes, asthma, cancer, and HIV/AIDS.
+Focus on improving education, prevention, early detection, and treatment of chronic diseases with an emphasis on cardiovascular disease, diabetes, hypertension, and cholesterol.

 To be eligible for a Kaiser Permanente Panorama City Medical Center Area Community Benefit grant, an applicant organization (or fiscal agent), must currently operate as one of the following types of organizations: